The Hon John Brumby

 Before joining CSL Dr Douglas was the CEO of the Gene CRC.
 She also held a senior research role at WEHI where she studied the molecular genetics of breast cancer.

 Dr Douglas has a PhD degree in Forensic Medicine from Monash University.
 She also holds a Masters degree in Health Administration and is a Graduate of the Australian Institute of Company Directors.
-She has been a Director of AusBiotech since 2013 and the Baker Heart and Diabetes Institute since 2016.
+She has been a Director of AusBiotech since 2013 and the Baker Heart and Diabetes Institute since 2016 and joined the BioCurate Board in February 2018.